crudecomputer/jrny/README.md

 ## Planned improvements, or "things that are missing"

+### Code cleanup

+Refactoring in Rust is fun - which is good, because there's a lot of room for clearer patterns and modules.

 ### Revision archiving

 Revisions are great, but we don't normally need revisions from 2 years ago sitting in the directory.
-There should be a command to help 'reset' history, potentially archiving them into another table somewhere.
+There should be a command to help 'reset' history, potentially archiving them into a table..?

 ### Tests and automation

-No description necessary; there's barely any test coverage, and there's no CI.
+No description necessary; there's barely any test coverage, and there's hardly any CI.